 For the purpose of evaluating the dynamic response under seismic actions, the liquid may be assumed as incompressible.

-Steel tanks with or without substructures may be analysed assuming linear elastic behaviour according to prEN 1993-1-6:2023, 2.2.
-If the tank shell is modelled, the modelling rules according to prEN 1993-1-6:2023, 5.2, should be applied.
+Steel tanks with or without substructures may be analysed assuming linear elastic behaviour according to EN 1993-1-6:—7, 2.2.
+If the tank shell is modelled, the modelling rules according to EN 1993-1-6:—7, 5.2, should be applied.

-Reinforced concrete and prestressed precast reinforced concrete tanks with or without substructures may be analysed assuming linear elastic behaviour according to prEN 1992-1-1.
+Reinforced concrete and prestressed precast reinforced concrete tanks with or without substructures may be analysed assuming linear elastic behaviour according to EN 1992-1-1:—8.

-Soil-structure interaction effects should be taken into account in accordance with prEN 1998-5:2022, 8 with respect to the type of foundation.
+Soil-structure interaction effects should be taken into account in accordance with EN 1998-5:—4, Clause 8 with respect to the type of foundation.

-The mass of the liquid should be determined in accordance with prEN 1991-1-1:2023, Annex A, using the specified liquid weights l.
-If the specific liquid is not given in prEN 1991-1-1:2023, Annex A, the liquid weight should be taken from reliable sources, or may be determined by material tests.
+The mass of the liquid should be determined in accordance with EN 1991-1-1:—20, Annex A, using the specified liquid weights l.
+If the specific liquid is not given in EN 1991-1-1:—20, Annex A, the liquid weight should be taken from reliable sources, or may be determined by material tests.

 NOTE The owner or other parties to the project can provide the value of the liquid weight.

 The dynamic effects should be calculated for the maximum filling level determined based on operating conditions.
-Intermediate filling levels may be taken into account, if the corresponding vibration periods for the empty or full tank straddle the upper corner period TC of the applied response spectrum, as defined in prEN 1998-1-1:2022, 5.2.2.2 (1).
+Intermediate filling levels may be taken into account, if the corresponding vibration periods for the empty or full tank straddle the upper corner period TC of the applied response spectrum, as defined in EN 1998-1-1:—2, 5.2.2.2 (1).

 Tank structures may be analysed with three-dimensional fluid-structure interaction simulation models, which are able to represent the hydrodynamic pressures on the tank shell and bottom under seismic excitation, soil-structure interaction effects as well as sliding and uplift in case of unanchored tanks.